-Stephen Metcalfe, local MP for South Basildon and East Thurrock, has welcomed new policies announced by the Home Secretary to combat immigration abuses and to cut net migration further.
+Stephen Metcalfe, local MP for South Basildon and East Thurrock, has welcomed new figures indicating an increase in the number of private sector businesses in the South East and Essex.

 The number of businesses in the South East has increased by around 58,350 over the past three years whilst the New Enterprise Allowance is seeing business thrive in Essex.

 Mr Metcalfe commented: “These figures are great news for everyone in South Basildon and East Thurrock.
 Thanks to the hard work and sacrifices of the British people, the British economy is now turning a corner.
 There is still more to do and that is why in 2014 this Government will slash the jobs tax on all businesses with a new £2,000 Employment Allowance.
 This will see 450,000 small businesses paying no jobs tax at all.
 Conservatives are committed to securing a recovery that works for all hardworking people.”

 After being questioned by the local MP in the House of Commons last week, The Secretary of State for Work and Pensions informed Mr Metcalfe that the New Enterprise Allowance scheme has helped start 500 new businesses in Essex.